There are 3 editions of Windows Key, each one supports more functions. You can check the comparison and choose which edition suits you better.

-2.2.2.
-Check Add drivers for SCSI/RAID hard drives, if you need to reset a Windows password for a SCSI/RAID/IDE hard drive.
-The field “Copy drivers from” should contain the location of the additional drivers for your hard drive.
+2.2.
+Check 'Add drivers for SCSI/RAID hard drives', if you need to reset a Windows password for a SCSI/RAID/IDE hard drive.
+You can browse for the folder with the drivers.

 4. Click 'Burn Disk' and the burning process starts.
 Passware Kit copies the necessary files from the Windows Setup CD into the ISO image file.

-2.7.
-The password reset disk is now ready.
+5. The password reset disk is now ready.

 Now that you have created the Windows Password Reset CD or USB disk, you are ready to reset the password on the locked computer.

-3. Reset the password with the CD or USB disk.
+6. Reset the password with the CD or USB disk.

-3.2.
+6.2.
 After all the required files are loaded from the CD or USB drive, Windows Key process starts:

-3.3.
+6.3.
 Enter the protection password that you have set while creating the Windows Password Reset CD\USB disk.
 Click Next.
 If you have not set any password, go to the next step.

-3.4.
+6.4.
 Select the Windows installation to be unlocked.
 If there are several installations, use additional information from the table to choose the one you need to unlock.
 Click Next.

 6.6.
 Review the list of tasks to complete.
 Click Next.

-3.9.
-Remove the Windows Key bootable CD or USB disk to restart your PC.
+7. Remove the Windows Key bootable CD or USB disk to restart your PC.

 Now you are able to log into your computer without a password!